Looking for a way to enjoy the outdoors, learn something new, and spend time with your family? Camping is the answer!

 Amicalola State Park (Dawsonville) – Back-in sites only.
 All sites are on a 25% incline, with a platform available for camping on level ground.
 Electricity and water, picnic tables, grill, and fire ring at the site.
 Comfort stations and laundry on site, also.
 (F)

-Bald Mountain Resort (Hiawasee) – Bald Mountain is a camping resort.
+Bald Mountain Resort (Hiawasee) – Head to the north Georgia mountains where you'll find the Bald Mountain camping resort.
 There is a lake for fishing, multiple pools, bandstand, volleyball court, playgrounds, game room, shuffleboard, game room, and more.
 Shady or sunny spots available, all with electric, water, a picnic table, and fire ring.
 (F)

 Bear Creek (Ellijay) – This area is perfect for experienced campers who love to mountain bike.
 There are trails here from seven to 20 miles in length.
 Also, one of Georgia’s largest trees, the Gennett Poplar.
 Campers must walk-in, as the site is accessed via a narrow wooden bridge.
 There are two toilets, but no other amenities.
 (B)

-Black Rock Mountain State Park (Mountain City) – This park is the highest state park.
-Because of that you enjoy 80-mile vistas of the Blue Ridge Mountains as well as cooler weather, making it an ideal summer camping location.
+Black Rock Mountain State Park (Mountain City) – This park is the highest in the Georgia State Parks system.
+Because of that, you can enjoy 80-mile vistas of the Blue Ridge Mountains as well as cooler weather -- making it an ideal summer camping location.
 There are forests, streams, and waterfalls to take in, as well as a lake for fishing or canoeing.
 Water and electricity available.
 (F,B)

 Chehaw (Albany) - 800 acres of cypress swamps, forests and a wild animal park.
 Pull-through sites and tent sites, both with electricity and water.
 Sites include a picnic table, fire ring, and grill.
 Fishing is also included with admission.
 A comfort station, with laundry facilities, is available on site.
 Enjoy canoeing (ages 8 and up,) BMX racing, and disc golf.
 (F)

 Cloudland Canyon State Park (Rising Fawn) – Often cited as the best state park in Georgia, there are rugged views and wonderful hiking.
 Backcountry campsites are available; the hike-in distance is a moderate 1-mile.
 Pit privys are available, as well as a fire ring and picnic table at each site.
 Back-in sites include water and electricity.
 Walk-in sites include water, restrooms, a fire ring, and picnic tables.
 There is a designated parking area, with showers and restrooms also.
-If you’re interested in caving, consider hooking up with Georgia Girl Guides for a wild and muddy time.
 (F, B)

 Cooper Creek Campground (Blairsville) – There are several campsites here, four are waterfront.
 There are no water or electric hook-ups or dump station available in the campground.
 All of the sites are within easy walking distance of the creek.
 Restroom and drinking water available.
 There are several hiking trails, as well as fishing in Cooper or Mulky Creeks.
 (P)